prezet/prezet-web/storage/prezet/content/customize/frontmatter.md

 In this example, we've added an `author` field

-## Step 2: Update the Prezet Configuration File
+### 2. Update the Prezet Configuration File

-Update the `data.frontmatter` key within the `config/prezet.php` file to use your custom class:
+Update the `data.frontmatter` key within the `config/prezet.php` file so Prezet knows to use your custom class:

 ```php
 return [